romi/plant-3d-vision/README.md

 - ocl-icd-libopencl1
 - opencl-headers

-In addition you will need:
+In addition, you will need:

 - git
 - python3-pip